-For the thousands of people who catch cheap flights to Turkey and head to the impressive city of Istanbul, the first question that is often on their mind is
+For the thousands of people every year who head to the impressive city of Istanbul, the first question that is often on their mind is

 “Where are the happening places to head to?”